Introducing Databases and SQL

 |year||INTEGER||Allows for meaningful arithmetic and comparisons||surveys|

-Finally, click OK one more time to confirm the operation.
+- Finally, click OK one more time to confirm the operation.
 Then click the Write Changes button to save the database.

 - Import the

-You can also use this same approach to append new data to an existing table.
+You can also use this same approach to append new fields to an existing table.

 |CHARACTER(n)||Character string.
 Fixed-length n|